Investment Management System (IMS) Portal

 What information will be collected and what it will be used for

-Personal information will be collected through the our Investment Management System (IMS) when you either:
+Personal information will be collected in IMS when you:

-Personal information will be collected for the purposes of the grant funding process to:
+Personal information is collected for the purposes of the grant funding process to:

 - Assess the capability of the research or project team named in the applications, eg, information relating to the individuals’ field of research and professional experience.
 This may be captured in an uploaded CV format or in individual fields within the IMS portal.